Harald-U/workshop-openshift-on-ibm-cloud/4-openshift.md

    ![image stream authors-bin](images/os-registry-07.png)

-# 2. Apply the deployment.yaml
+# 2. Deploy the Microservice

 This deployment will deploy a container to a Pod in Kubernetes.
 For more details we use the [Kubernetes documentation](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/) for Pods.